blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 We corrected an issue with the `last_modified` parameter on the [Relationship list (All constituents)]({{stache.config.portal_endpoints_constituent_relationship_get_all_list}}) endpoint, where returned results and the provided `sort_token` were keying off of `date_added` instead of `date_modified`.

-###Announcement: Released Display Name Enhancement for Constituent API*
+###Announcement: Released Display Name Enhancement for [Constituent API]({{ stache.config.portal_endpoints_constituent }})
-Constituent names displayed in the API will now reflect the upcoming display name configuration setting in Raiser's Edge NXT.
-This will initially affect the default name values on the Constituent GET, search, and list endpoints, as well as the Relationship GET and list endpoints.
-Moving forward, display name settings will be configurable from the web view, and any changes made to the default display name format will similarly be reflected in the API.
+Constituent names in the API now reflect the upcoming display name configuration setting in Raiser's Edge NXT.
+This initially affects the default name values on the Constituent GET, search, and list endpoints, and on the Relationship GET and list endpoints.
+Moving forward, display name settings will be configurable from the web view, and the API will reflect any changes to the display name format.

-Additionally, changing the display name configuration will increment `date_modified` values on all constituents in the given organization’s database.
-This impact will not occur until display name configuration options are available in the Raiser’s Edge NXT web view.
+In addition, when a supervisor user changes the display name configuration settings, the `date_modified` value will increment on all constituents in the organization's database.
+This impact will not occur until display name configuration options are available in the Raiser's Edge NXT web view, slated for release in mid-April.

+###Announcement: Released Solicit Code Security Enhancement for [Constituent API]({{ stache.config.portal_endpoints_constituent }})
+The Constituent API now respects the new Solicit Code security setting available in the Raiser's Edge NXT database view.
+This affects the Communication Preference [GET]({{stache.config.portal_endpoints_constituent_communication_preferences_get_list}}), [POST]({{stache.config.portal_endpoints_constituent_communication_preferences_create}}), [PATCH]({{stache.config.portal_endpoints_constituent_communication_preferences_edit}}), and [DELETE]({{stache.config.portal_endpoints_constituent_communication_preferences_delete}}) endpoints.

 ## 2018-03-29